 This course examines contemporary consumer law, situating consumer law statutes in the context of the common law of tort and contract.
 It is organized around a consumer transaction, including how businesses attract consumers, the terms of the products or services purchased, and the remedies or enforcement tools available if the deal goes awry.
 In addition to established topics such as unfair or deceptive acts or practices, warranties, and consumer credit law, the course examines how the consumer law landscape is changing.
-Issues include technological advances that raise privacy concerns; the increase in automobile debt and student loans; and the work of the newest federal agency, the Consumer Protection"; instead, it considers consumer law from multiple viewpoints, including those of businesses that are regulated by consumer law and those of policymakers who are charged with protecting the public interest in a fair marketplace.
+Issues include technological advances that raise privacy concerns; the increase in automobile debt and student loans; and the work of the newest federal agency, the Consumer Financial Protection Bureau.
+This course is not exclusively about "consumer protection"; instead, it considers consumer law from multiple viewpoints, including those of businesses that are regulated by consumer law and those of policymakers who are charged with protecting the public interest in a fair marketplace.